 Sanger & Barrel and Maxam & Walter Gilbert (1975-75) devised techniques for DNA sequencing.

 Southern-1975; He and his coworkers developed Southern blotting technique.

 Richard Dickerson-1974 did x-ray diffraction of synthesized oligos of CGCGAATTTCGCG for –B- DNA; GGCCGGCC, G GTATACC for A-DNA and CGCGCG sequences are used for Z-DNA.
-The firs X-ray diffraction photograph was by Miss Franklin and Dr Wilkins; still the best one of the pictures of DNA ever taken.
+The first X-ray diffraction photograph was by Miss Franklin and Dr Wilkins; still the best one of the pictures of synthetic DNA oligos ever taken.

 Illert-1967, discovered DNA ligase.

 Maramur Dotty-1961 conducted historical DNA-DNA and DNA-RNA hybridization experiments.

 Palmitter and Ralph Brienster –1981-82, produced transgenic mice with human growth hormone gene.
 The author of this website was a witness to this epoch making work, University of Penn, downtown campus.

 Beadle, Joshua Lederberg, Edward L.Tatum, 1958, for work on gene expression, in Neurospora, in medicine and Physiology.

 Fredric Sanger, 1958, in chemistry for his work on primary structure of proteins; amino acid sequence of Insulin; he also developed dideoxy nucleotide methods for sequencing.
 DNA sequencing; using this technique he sequenced phiX174 virus in quick time.